Brian Wilson (album): Session difficulties and credits discrepancies

-Landy and his aides (nicknamed the "Surf Nazis") were a constant disruptive presence, and creative differences between him and the rest of the production team occurred throughout the album's making.
+Landy's aides, nicknamed the "Surf Nazis", were a constant disruptive presence, and creative differences between Landy and the rest of the production team occurred throughout the album's making.
 His assistant, Kevin Leslie, watched over Wilson at all times in the studio, while Landy himself regularly phoned to check on what track they were recording and to instruct Wilson to work on something else.
 Landy would also frequently confiscate the master tapes once a day's work had been finished.
 Stein, who characterized the album's recording as "hell on earth", said that Landy would then send back the wrong master tapes, "just to drive Russ crazy".

 Titelman said of Landy, "He kept Brian off guard all the time [...] interrupting the creative flow and it was unbelievably frustrating.
 I started to go out of my mind.
 It was so chaotic and unpleasant that it became rather untenable."
 Landy acknowledged, "Titelman and I were always nose to nose, pushing, pushing, pushing.
 Russ Titelman is not my favorite person.
 But I must give him his honest due. [...]
 Russ has to be congratulated for having the balls to stand up to Brian and Dr. Landy [sic]."

 Biographer Peter Ames Carlin reported that Landy's meetings with Stein, Waronker, and Titelman had often "devolved into screaming matches".
 During the vocal sessions to one song, one of Landy's aides bribed Wilson with a milkshake in exchange for him to sing alternate lyrics written by Landy and his girlfriend, Alexandra Morgan.
 The team stopped communicating through the studio intercom system after it was discovered that Landy's aides were using it to eavesdrop on sessions from another room.
 Paley remarked, "Anything good we got out of those sessions was done totally on stolen time."

 Paley indicated that the official writing and production credits for Brian Wilson are inaccurate.
 Near the album's release, Landy had fought to be awarded songwriting credits on certain tracks while removing songwriting and production credits from others.
 According to Paley, the musician, writing, and production credits became "all inaccurate", and he himself remains uncredited for several of the album's tracks.